In this guide, we are going to show you how to remove “push-fit” pipe connections.

 How to use a push-fit demounting tool.

-Unfortunately, the instructions on the back of some of these tools can be poorly drawn.
-In fact, you might even discover that there are no instructions at all!
+Unfortunately, the instructions on the back of some of these tools can be frustratingly bad.

-To use the demounting tool, simply push it onto the pipe.
+To use the demounting tool, simply push it onto the pipe like this:

-Here, you can see that I have forced the tool onto the copper pipe.
-Now, in order to loosen the fitting, I will push it towards the plastic part.
+In the image above, you can see that I have forced the tool onto the copper pipe.
+Now, in order to loosen the fitting, I will need to push it towards the plastic part.

 If everything goes according to plan, then the plastic section on the connector will compress inward and release the copper pipe.
 At that stage, I will be able to pull the pipe out.